stock2shop/website/content/integrations/platforms/sap.md

 ---
-title: "sap business one integration"
+title: "SAP business one integration"
 titleList: SAP
 summary: "ERP software designed to streamline key processes and provide real-time information to give you greater strategic insights, fast."
 lead: "Here’s how SAP Business One works with your applications to streamline your workflow."